google/FluidNet/README.md

 **RUNNING TORCH7 TRAINING**

 We assume that Torch7 is installed, otherwise follow the instructions [here]( http://torch.ch/).
-We use the standard [distro](https://github.com/torch/distro) with the cuda SDK for cutorch and cunn and [cudnn](https://github.com/soumith/cudnn.torch).
+We use CUDA 9.2 SDK and the standard distribution (pulled on Oct 13th 2019).
+As of 10/2019, LUA52 is broken, so now use the LUAJIT version (this is the default anyway).
+Lastly, there are some install notes worth reading in the Oct 2019 update above.

 After install torch, compile tfluids: this is our custom CUDA & C++ library that implements a large number of the modules used in the paper: